The Eye Associates is a place where patients can come for comprehensive eyecare as well as education on eye conditions and treatments.

 You can find Zeiss Lenses at The Optical Gallery at The Eye Associates.
 Come in for a FREE eyeglass consultation with one of our board certified optical technicians.

 (Information courtesy of Carl Zeiss Vision)

 As we age, so do our eyes.
 Starting at age 40, many of us come to the shocking realization that the print on the menus seems smaller than it used to be, and the numbers on your caller ID are almost impossible to read now.
 You can’t escape the fact that you have become presbyopic.
 Presbyopia is a natural progressive condition that makes reading and doing close work more difficult.
 Even people that have had perfect eyesight their entire lives find they can no longer read printed materials at normal distances.
-The good news is that glasses, contact lenses and even surgical procedures such as the NEW Raindrop Near Vision Inlay, can help people see better.
+The good news is that glasses, and contact lenses can help people see better.

 Starting at age 40, we recommend yearly eye examinations.
 Of course, we want to make sure we correct your presbyopia but we also want to make sure that we keep your eyes healthy.
 Remember early detection and treatment can slow or prevent vision loss.